 Cook until bubbles appear on the surface and burst then flip over.
 You might need to adjust the temperature to get it right.
 Cook until the other side is brown.

 To make a syrup, put some sugar (as much as you want to eat really) in a saucepan with a little water and a bit of powdered cinnamon.
 Heat until fully dissolved and bubbling.
 When it reaches the consistency you want, add a knob of butter.
 Serve warm but don't keep warm for too long as it will thicken too much and start to crystallise again.
 (Only serve syrup for older kids or adults.)
-Alternatively serve with golden or maple syrup, cream, chocolate sauce or ice cream.
+Alternatively serve with golden or maple syrup, honey (over 1's only), cream, chocolate sauce or ice cream.

 To freeze, take the cooled pancakes and layer them up in a plastic tub interleaved with non stick silicone baking paper (greaseproof does work but it does stick a little bit).
 To use, take one out, defrost in the microwave and allow to cool before giving to a baby.
 No idea how long they'd last frozen, they've never lasted longer than a week in our house before being eaten.